Patricia-RSL/carteiraInvestimentos/README.en.md

 # Investment Portfolio Tracker

-This project aims to help investors track the profitability of their investment portfolios, focusing especially on purchase operations.
-This project does not consider profitability when the investor is short on a stock, meaning when they have sold stocks they do not yet own and then repurchased them.
+This project aims to help investors monitor the profitability of their investment portfolios by updating the database information through an external API.
 The system cross-references data on the investor's purchase and sale history with stock closing prices to calculate the accumulated return. <!-- and display performance graphs. -->

 ## Repository Structure